wullaski/dolenworks/projects/syracuse-university-calendar.md

 site_link: https://calendar.syracuse.edu/events
 ---

-I built <a href="{{ site_link | url }}">this custom theme</a> starting using the blank slate theme in combination with The Events Calendar plugins.
+I built a custom theme starting using the blank slate theme in combination with The Events Calendar plugins.
 I later added a custom REST API with read and write capability.

+<a href="{{ site_link | url }}">Visit calendar.syracuse.edu</a>